This post contains affiliate links. Please see our disclosure policy.

 • Keep the mixer on and slowly add in the sugar a spoonful at a time, while incorporating the vanilla.

-• Once all the sugar is added, continue to beat on medium high until glossy, smooth stiff peaks have formed.
+• Once all the sugar is added, continue to beat on medium high, adding in the lemon juice until glossy, smooth stiff peaks have formed.

 • Test by turning your bowl upside down.
 If the meringue starts to move, beat longer.
 If you have stiff peaks, it should stay firm in the bowl.